Behaviour and Safety

 - Seabrook Church of England Primary School provides training to staff in relation to safeguarding and protection of young people that will be provided at the intervals laid out in national regulation and guidance.

-- Seabrook Church of England Primary School has recruitment procedures that support the safeguarding of young people, as laid out in the school’s recruitment policy and CRB Clearance procedure and national guidance.
+- Seabrook Church of England Primary School has recruitment procedures that support the safeguarding of young people, as laid out in the school’s recruitment policy and DBS Clearance procedure and national guidance.

 - Sometimes we may need to share information and work in partnership with other agencies when there are concerns about a child’s welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child’s welfare.

 Our Designated Child Protection Co-ordinators include Liz Carter (Headteacher, DCPC 2), Jez Carter (Senior Leader, DCPC 1) and Lyn Harris (Family Liaison Officer, DCPC 1).
-The school governor responsible for Child Protection is Nicky Clarke
+The school governors responsible for Child Protection are Dr P Stone and Mrs L Timmins.

 The most frequently used and highly effective reward for good behaviour will be praise from members of staff and other children.
 Children are rewarded for a variety of achievements including good work, greater effort, or being helpful, and can earn raffle tickets for the merit cup, or have their name added to the merit book.